MicrosoftLearning/mslearn-ai-studio/Instructions/Exercises/3-create-rag-copilot.md

 Your copilot solution will integrate custom data into a prompt flow.
 To support this integration, you'll need an Azure AI Search resource with which to index your data.

 1. In a web browser, open the [Azure portal](https://portal.azure.com) at `https://portal.azure.com` and sign in using your Azure credentials.
-1. On the home page, select **+ Create a resource** and search for `Azure Ai Search`.
+1. On the home page, select **+ Create a resource** and search for `Azure AI Search`.
 Then create a new Azure AI Search resource with the following settings:
     - **Subscription**: *Select your Azure subscription*
     - **Resource group**: *Select or create a resource group*
     - **Service name**: *Enter a unique service name*